tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "Shh."
 Tim fussed with her hair nervously, "He saw where we hid, honey.
 It must not have been a good spot, we can admit it."

 "Tim took the girls up in the attic."
-I finished, turning back to look at the three of them.
+I repeated, turning back to look at the three of them.
 "Right?"

 "Yeah."
 Tim nodded deeply, over-selling the lie, "The girls and I hid in the attic."